labex-labs/open-source-labs/git/30-seconds-of-git/challenge-pick-commits/step1.md

 ## Example

-To complete this challenge, you will use the Git repository `git-playground` from your GitHub account, which comes from a fork of `https://github.com/labex-labs/git-playground.git`.
+For this challenge, let's use the repository from `https://github.com/labex-labs/git-playground`.

-1. Clone the repository, navigate to the directory and configure the identity.
+1. Navigate to the directory and configure the identity.
 2. Create and switch to a branch called `one-branch`, create a file called `hello.txt`, write "hello,world" in it, add it to the staging area and commit it with the message "add hello.txt".
 3. Identify the hash of the commit created in the previous step to apply to the `master` branch.
 4. Checkout the `master` branch and apply the change to the `master` branch.